swannodette/swannodette.github.com/_posts/2013-12-31-time-travel.md

       (swap! app-history pop)
       (reset! app-state (last @app-history)))))
 ```

+Again in Om we always have access to the entire app state so we just
+need to save it on every serious change in app state.
+Then undo is
+simply loading a previous snapshot.
+Because of immutable data
+structures React can re-render just as quickly going back in time as
+it does going forward in time.

 Much more powerful undo/redo capability can be easily added with a
 little more effort.
 It's worth considering how much work it would take